Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     + Each row on the Market Page is a gallery of different media, ranging from short animations to illustrations to comics and merchandise.

-      4. *As a Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.*
+      4. *As a Visitor, I want to locate their social media links to see their followings on social media and determine how trusted and known they are.*

     + At the bottom of each page, there are social media buttons.
 Each of these buttons will open its respective social media account in a new window.

     + The user can scroll to the bottom of any page on the site to locate social media links in the footer.

       5. *As a Visitor, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.*

     + At the top of each page, underneath the header, there is a navigation bar with buttons to navigate to each page.
 The button for the Contact Page is clear to see on the righthand side.